grumpycoders/pcsx-redux/docs/Lua/binary.md

 Additionally, the `PCSX.Misc` module has the following functions:

 - `PCSX.Misc.uclPack(src, dest)`: compresses the input binary stream into a ucl-compressed stream.
-The input must be a `File` object, and the output must be a `File` object.
+Both the input and output arguments must be `File` objects.
 The output stream will be written at its current write pointer, and will be compressed using the UCL-NRV2E compression algorithm, which is a variant of the UCL compression algorithm.
 The output stream can be decompressed in-place with very little memory overhead.
 Simply place the compressed data at the end of the decompression buffer + 16 bytes.
 The stream doesn't require to be aligned in any particular way.
 - `PCSX.Misc.writeUclDecomp(dest)`: writes a MIPS UCL-NRV2E decompression routine to the output `File` object, at its current write pointer.
 The function returns the number of bytes written, which at the moment is 340 bytes.
 The code is position independent, and has the following function signature:
-    - `void decompress(uint8_t* src, uint8_t* dest);`
+    - `void decompress(const uint8_t* src, uint8_t* dest);`